BLUE HORIZON 1261

 "Okay," he whispered.
 "Let's go."

 Both of them stood up to a crouch and then Samantha followed Jerad through the grass toward the building.
 Several flatbed trailers were parked at the edge of a paved lot, with either flat tires or broken anti-grav repulsors.
 They crept up between two of them and then Pockets surveyed the open expanse between them and the back of the warehouse.
-There was a mercury vapor lamp mounted at each corner of the building, but the structure was large enough that the illumination didn't cover the entire back wall.
+There was an ancient mercury vapor lamp mounted at each corner of the building, but the structure was large enough that the illumination didn't cover the entire back wall.

 Satisfied there were no guards in the area, he tapped the Border collie on the knee and then padded out across the concrete toward the building shadows.
 Once up next to the wall, Pockets crept to a ladder that was permanently mounted to the side the building.
 Ten feet up, a metal safety cage surrounded the ladder, but there was ample room for the two of them to gain quick access to the roof.